 The mask should securely fit without gaps, covering the nose completely.
 A protruding nose reduces the effectiveness of the mask at preventing infection.
-When you remove your mask, hold only the elastic band, then put it in a disposable bag, tie the top shut, and throw it away.
+When you remove your mask, hold only the elastic band, and throw it away.
 Be sure to wash your hands thoroughly afterwards.